usnistgov/MATS/docs/source/MATS Example using Experimental and Synthetic Data.rst

    pressure_err = {'per_bias': 0.01, 'function': None, 'params': {}}
    molefraction_err = {7:0.01}

-These parameters and the additional settings for filenames and number of segments can be used to call the :py:func:`MATS.simulate_spectrum` function setting the output equal to the variables as was done when the :py:class:`MATS.Spectrum` was used.
+These parameters and the additional settings for filenames and number of segments can be used to call the :py:func:`MATS.simulate_spectrum` function setting the output equal to a variable as was done when the :py:class:`MATS.Spectrum` was used.
 This makes it simple to transition code from analysis of experimental spectra to error analysis through simulations.

 .. code:: ipython3